Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-Mosques are holy places in all Islamic countries, for they’re places of worshipping and praying.
-Egypt is home to hundreds of mosques in its cities, yet Al Azhar Mosque remains a prevalent historic site in Cairo.
-It’s located in the El Darb El Ahmar area, a historic neighbourhood that is centuries old and has become part of the UNESCO World Heritage Site.
+Mosques are holy places in all Islamic countries, for they are places of worship and prayer.
+Egypt is home to hundreds of mosques in its cities, yet the Al Azhar Mosque remains a prevalent historic site in Cairo.
+It’s located in the El Darb El Ahmar area, a centuries-old historic neighbourhood that has become part of the UNESCO World Heritage Site.

-Al Azhar is an important mosque for praying and holds great significance in Egypt’s history and the Muslim World.
+Al Azhar is an essential mosque for praying and is significant in Egypt’s history and the Muslim World.
 Jawhar Al Siqilli was a Fatimid commander who built the mosque during the establishment of Cairo under the orders of Caliph El Muizz li-Din Allah, the ruler at that time.

 Besides being among Egypt’s famous holy places, the word Al Azhar became associated with a substantial Islamic institution and one of Cairo’s oldest universities.
 Visiting the mosque is permitted for all walks of life.
 You must remove your shoes and observe the beautiful designs and peace-inducing interiors.